sergeyzolotukhin/learn-java-gradle/docs/aws/ROUTE-53.md

     Use when you have resources in multiple AWS Regions and you want to route traffic to the Region that provides the best latency.

+Multivalue answer routing policy
+    Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
+    Check health and return only if it passed

-IP-based routing policy – Use when you want to route traffic based on the location of your users, and have the IP addresses that the traffic originates from.
+IP-based routing policy
+    Use when you want to route traffic based on the location of your users, and have the IP addresses that the traffic originates from.
-Multivalue answer routing policy – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
-You can use multivalue answer routing to create records in a private hosted zone.